Actify

 4-Week Personality-Based Team Building Plan

-From assessment to daily integration in one month.
-Each week builds on the last.
-By week 4, your team communicates differently.
+From assessment to daily habits in one month.
+Each week builds on the last — kept optional and light throughout.

 1